Smoked Pork Tenderloin with Asian Rub Recipe

-- “Sugar in the Raw”, Demerara Sugar or light brown sugar – 1 tablespoon
+“Sugar in the Raw”, Demerara sugar or light brown sugar – 1 tbsp

-- Cracked Szechuan peppercorns – one teaspoon or more if you want more kick
+Cracked Szechuan peppercorns – one tsp or more if you want more kick

-- About 1/4 cup of bacon fat – this holds the rub together and, of course, imparts even more flavour
+About ¼ cup of bacon fat – this holds the rub together and, of course, imparts even more flavor.

 Let the tenderloin sit outside of the refrigerator for at least one hour before putting it in the Smoker.